 I could not get these children or this widow out of my mind.
 As I thought about this family, I felt a sense of the desperation and hopelessness they must be feeling.
 One thing that was clear was that they needed support.

-In Syria where 3 in 4 people are now living in poverty, and 67% of the population are living in extreme poverty, orphans and widows like these are forced to make unimaginable choices just to by bread.
+In Syria where 85% of the population are living in poverty, orphans and widows like these are forced to make unimaginable choices just to by bread.

 Her father had been a teacher and they had lived a normal life before the war, but he was killed in the conflict.
 Over time her mother became more and more desperate trying to make ends meet.
 She started to have dealings with people who asked more and more of her.
 One day, the girl's mother came to her and said she needed her help.
 This was when her nightmares started.

 When the breadwinner of a family dies, the emotional loss is devastating.
 But the loss of financial stability in such a tough environment can have the most devastating and life-changing impact of all.
 When the options are to eat or not to eat, people are forced to make choices that most people in the West cannot even begin to imagine being faced with.

-In the current crisis in our biggest priority is to provide food to orphans and widows and the most vulnerable people in the countries we are working in in the Middle East.
+In the current crisis in our biggest priority is to provide food and other essential items to orphans and widows and the most vulnerable people in the countries we are working in in the Middle East.
 Our teams on the ground will respond to the needs of each family on an individual basis, asking them what they need help with and responding to these needs.